littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 2-path

 Adds `/action` to the PATH environment variable.
 The `/action` directory will be the last directory the shell looks into when searching for a program.
 When sourced, this script appends `:/action` to the current PATH.

+### 3-paths

+Counts the number of directories in the PATH environment variable.
+The script converts colons to newlines using `tr` and counts the resulting lines with `wc -l`.